st8st8/dragula/readme.markdown

   ignoreInputTextSelection: true,     // allows users to select input text, see details below
   slideFactorX: 0,               // allows users to select the amount of movement on the X axis before it is considered a drag instead of a click
   slideFactorY: 0,               // allows users to select the amount of movement on the Y axis before it is considered a drag instead of a click
-  noShadow: false                    // no visual aid shadow is used });
+});
 ```